Trusted Vedic Astrology Platform

 Yoga activation requires supportive Dasha-Antardasha timing

-Neecha-Bhanga (debilitation cancellation) can elevate a planet's effects
+Neecha-Bhanga (debilitation cancellation) can elevate a planet's effects significantly

 4